Table of Contents

 Tags are keywords that will help customers find your models in the Search.
 You should choose keywords that correctly describe the model you are selling.
 For the best search results, be sure that you only use keywords that apply to the model.
 For example, if you are selling a kitchen sink, don’t use words like dishwasher.
 If customers are searching for a dishwasher, they are not going to buy your sink model if it shows up in the dishwasher search—they’re not looking for a sink.

-When choosing a Category, you will want to choose the category that best fits the model or collection you are uploading.
-When you choose your category, you may see a Navigate deeper list.
-This will allow you to choose an even more specific category for your model.
+When choosing an object Category, you will want to choose the category that best fits the model or collection you are uploading.
+If there’s a more specific category available, you may see a ‘View x more specific categories’ link.
+This will allow you to choose an even more specific object category for your model.
+All products must have at least one object category assigned.

 It is incredibly important for you to choose the exact Geometry-type that you are providing.
 TurboSquid customers have long expected to know the underlying constructions of models before they buy them.
 Understanding if the model will fit within their own pipeline from a topological perspective is incredibly important when making a purchasing decision.